 Building Energy Reporting and Disclosure Ordinance

-Buildings account for about half of greenhouse gas emissions in Boston.
-The Building Energy Reporting and Disclosure Ordinance (BERDO) makes building owners, tenants, and other stakeholders more aware of their energy usage and greenhouse gas emissions - and opportunities to reduce both.
+Buildings account for over seventy percent of greenhouse gas emissions in Boston.
+The Building Energy Reporting and Disclosure Ordinance (BERDO) makes building owners, tenants, and other stakeholders more aware of their energy usage and greenhouse gas emissions and opportunities to reduce both.
 It also requires the City to make this data public.
+Buildings covered must also show concerted efforts to reduce their emissions every five years through energy actions or audits.
 This helps Bostonians save money and the City achieve its emissions reduction goals, as laid out in its Climate Action Plan.

 - Reporting deadline for owners: May 15